 The Reproduction of symbolic capital: Language, state, and class in Egypt.
 1997.
 Current Anthropology, 38 (5): 795-805, reply: 811-816.

-I am writing a book based on fieldwork among a group of Iranian women living in Tehran that I began in earnest in the summer of 2008.
-The book is on voluntary prayers (du’a), obligatory prayers (namaz), and classical poetry.
 I also examine debates such as whether a namaz must have a spiritual aspect or is it merely a fulfillment of a religious requirement.
 What are the stakes of such debates and how are the various positions articulated.
-I explore the role of language in constructing a relationship with God, through various kinds of prayer, for example.
-What is inward speech like and is it very different from the kinds of speech we use to address others around us.
-Similarly, I am asking what is poetry doing in the relations we are continuously building and rebuilding with intimates, friends and strangers.
-The question comes up because quoting poetry is central to the communicative practices of Iranians across ideological divides and class and gender lines.
+I explore the role of language in constructing a relationship with God.
+What is inward speech like and is it very different from the kinds of speech we use to address others around us?

 Translation, Education, and the Production of Knowledge

-Tehran boasts a surprisingly large number of bookstores, old and dusty ones as well as quite sleek new ones.
-One is used to seeing translations of literary works, old and new, from many parts of the world.
+Tehran boasts a surprisingly large number of bookstores—old and dusty ones as well as sleek new ones.
+These bookstores house copious translations of literary works, old and new, from many parts of the world.
 In the last few decades, self-help books that come out in the U.S. are translated almost immediately.
 What attracted my attention this time is the sheer volume of translations in philosophy and the social sciences from French and English.

 Modesty and Public Appearance Among Jews, Christians and Muslims

 I have broadened this project and carried out interviews with rabbis, priests and Muslim clerics in London as well in Iran.
 I am now in the process of putting together the historical and contemporary materials that I have gathered.
-I begin this research with the overarching question of the meanings of modesty and ask a number of questions: How do aesthetics and morality intersect for different groups of Iranians and what has changed in this respect since early 20th century?
+I begin this research with the overarching question of the meanings of modesty and ask a number of questions: How do aesthetics and morality intersect for different groups of Iranians and what has changed in this respect since the early 20th century?
 What roles have class and gender played in negotiating the relations between piety, modesty and dress?
 I have found the literature on the social history of moral regulation in the West and of sumptuary laws to be quite relevant to this project.
-There needs to be a revisiting of this period in Iranian history that pays close attention to the long term consequences of de-cloaking—suits, skirts and hats, as opposed to robes, turbans and veils; takes into account the effects of the technologies of photography and film (both of which came to Iran only a few years after Europe); proliferation of shops and places of leisure; and steady increases in literacy rates.
-Most research on hijab excludes three very important groups, men and non-Muslims, and non-believers.
+There needs to be a revisiting of this period in Iranian history that pays close attention to the long term consequences of de-cloaking (suits, skirts and hats, as opposed to robes, turbans and veils), the effects of the technologies of photography and film (both of which came to Iran only a few years after Europe), the proliferation of shops and places of leisure, and the steady increases in literacy rates.
+Most research on hijab excludes three very important groups: men, non-Muslims, and non-believers.
 There are ways in which what men wear also illuminate the question of modesty.
 And there is no principled reason why non-Muslim views of modesty should not be researched and analyzed.
 In Iran, Zoroastrianism predates Islam; and Jews and Christians have been living there for a long time, the latter since the time of Cyrus (550 B.C.).
-How could it be that their codes, views and practices would not be relevant to Iranians’ notions of modesty.
+How could it be that their codes, views and practices would not be relevant to Iranians’ notions of modesty?

 I have written a great deal on the social, cultural and political complexities of the language situation in Egypt.
 Some of my discussions on Egypt are also applicable to other parts of the Arab world.
-In my book Sacred Language, Ordinary people, I pursue the question of what a modern language is and the relation between a “modern” language and modernity.
-I try to follow the reasons for the historical refusal of allowing vernacular forms of Arabic to become written languages of their own and the consequences of this “decision”; and the varied implications of using Classical Arabic instead—a language which a majority of Arab Muslims (as well as other Muslims) believe to be the word of God and in this sense “sacred.”
+In my book Sacred Language, Ordinary people, I pursue the question of what a modern language is as well as what the relationship is between a “modern” language and modernity.
+I follow the reasons for the historical refusal of allowing vernacular forms of Arabic to become written languages of their own, the consequences of this “decision,” and the varied implications of using Classical Arabic instead—a language which a majority of Arab Muslims (as well as other Muslims) believe to be the word of God and in this sense “sacred.”
 There is often an emphatic denial of the importance of the association between Classical Arabic and the Qur’an, both on the part of many secular Arab intellectuals and on the part of non-Arab scholars who dismiss such ideas without any systematic study.